lucchesi-sec/powershell-automation/docfx_project/articles/DOCS_AS_CODE.md

 - **Release Process**: Documentation for new features or changes must be updated before a release is tagged.

 ### Automation Tools
+- **DocFX**: Primary documentation generation tool that builds the documentation site from markdown files.
 - **Linting**: Use tools like `markdownlint` to enforce consistent formatting in Markdown files.
 - **Link Checking**: Automate checks for broken links in documentation using tools integrated into CI pipelines.
-- **Documentation Generation**: Explore tools like `PSDoc` for generating documentation from comment-based help in PowerShell scripts.
+- **Documentation Generation**: DocFX automatically generates API documentation from markdown files in `docfx_project/api`.
-- **Deployment**: Automatically deploy documentation to a static site or internal wiki as part of the release process (future goal).
+- **Deployment**: GitHub Actions automatically deploy documentation to GitHub Pages on push to main branch.

 ### Review and Approval Process
 - Documentation changes are subject to the same peer review process as code, ensuring accuracy and clarity.